AgnieszkaBytomska/AgnieszkaBytomska.github.io/docs/Jekyll.md

 ![](../assets/images/config.png)

+Note:
+_config.yml correct link to remote_theme

+ INCORRECT: remote_theme: *AgnieszkaBytomska.github.io/just-the-docs*

+CORRECT: remote_theme: *AgnieszkaBytomska/just-the-docs*

+In this link, we want to indicate a repository in our account, threfore enter<nazwakonta>/<nazwarepozytorium>.

-4. Once we commit this config file, GitHub pages applies the theme to our site.
+1. Once we commit this config file, GitHub pages applies the theme to our site.
 This will give us new options on the layout of our site.

 **Learn more**